don-han/git-with/README.md

 ```

-Then when you are ready, `git commit` and the co-author field should be pre-populated
+Then when you are ready, `git commit` and the co-author field should be pre-populated.

 ## Setup Instruction

-*Take a look at `setup.sh` before running to make sure it doesn't replace your pre-existing setup*
+*Take a look at `setup.sh` before running to make sure it doesn't replace your setup*

 1. Clone this repo and `cd` into the repo
 1. Run `bash setup.sh` (this moves the repo to `~/`)